Medical Laboratory Science (MLS)

 Clinical Rotation Hours:

-- Students who plan to live out-of-state must find their own local clinical site (please allow 8 weeks for clinical contract processing); if a local clinical site cannot be arranged, students will be placed at a site in Iowa
+• Students who plan to live out of state must find their own local clinical site (please allow eight (8) weeks for clinical contract processing); if a local clinical site cannot be arranged, students will be placed at a site in Iowa

 Upon satisfactory completion of the program and completion of baccalaureate degree requirements, graduates are eligible to sit for the national certification exam offered by the American Society of Clinical Pathology-Board of Certification (ASCP-BOC).